grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-parentsuntil.md

 ---
 title: 'Selection.parentsUntil([selector], [filter])'
-excerpt: 'Get the ancestors of each element in the current set of matched elements, up to but not including the element matched by the selector.'
+description: 'Get the ancestors of each element in the current set of matched elements, up to but not including the element matched by the selector.'
 ---

 # Selection.parentsUntil([selector], [filter])